ben-marino/sociallyfed-ai-workflow/docs/SOCIALLYFED_OVERVIEW.md

 - **Quality over Quantity**: Not just reducing time, but improving how you engage
 - **Educational Approach**: Understand the psychology behind your habits
 - **Positive Framework**: Focus on building good habits, not just breaking bad ones
-- **Comprehensive Solution**: Addresses underlying needs social media fills
+- **Comprehensive Solution**: Addresses the underlying needs that social media fills
 - **Personal Growth Focus**: Media diet as part of larger development journey

 ### vs. AI Therapy Chatbots